-Manager – Western Region
+Manager – Youth Services

 Jim Markovski OAM has over 37 years’ extensive knowledge and experience working in the fields of youth, community, recreation and sport.
 He has developed the highly acclaimed EMBRACE youth leadership personal development program and the successful Redskins / 96ers Basketball Club.
 He maintains a strong passion and commitment for marginalised and at-risk CALD young people.

 Manager – Operations Manager

 Lisa Blackmore has worked in the not-for-profit sector for almost a decade across administration and community engagement roles.
 She is an experienced events manager and fundraising professional.
 Lisa is passionate about giving back to the community and works with donors and supporters to attract investment to key programs.

 Richard Tregear started his community service journey as a youth worker.
 This evolved into a community worker to reflect his work of supporting children, young people, and families.
 The past 25 years have been spent refining support to young people and families with challenging drug use issues.
 Also important has been the knowledge of educational options for marginalised teenagers outside mainstream school settings.